History of the Board

 Under the leadership of Governor Beverly Perdue, the primary champion for the creation of the Green Business Fund, the Board continued its mission of fostering innovation as an engine of North Carolina's economic development.

-Current Governor Pat McCrory uses the Board as one of the state's key resources for improving the economic well‐being and quality of life of all North Carolinians through advancing science, technology, and innovation.
+Governor Pat McCrory used the Board as one of the state's key resources for improving the economic well‐being and quality of life of all North Carolinians through advancing science, technology, and innovation.
 Most notably, the Board and its staff assisted in efforts to make North Carolina the home of the $140 million Next Generation Power Electronics National Manufacturing Innovation Institute, awarded in January 2014.
-It currently is leading a strategic initiative designed to help North Carolina maximize the economic impacts of its strengths in data science.
+It currently also led a strategic initiative designed to help North Carolina maximize the economic impacts of its strengths in data science, as well as an Innovation-to-Jobs initiative designed to help the state's universities and companies maximize the economic potential of their innovations.

 According to NC General Statute 143B-472.81